 When the front of a large tractor-trailer, big rig, or 18-wheeler hits the back of a smaller vehicle, it is usually the occupants of the smaller vehicle who suffer more severe injuries.

-The force of a rear-end crash from a large truck often causes an accident victim’s body to move forward and backward abruptly, causing severe soft tissue injuries to the accident victim’s neck or back.
-Generally speaking, the more violent the crash, the more severe the accident victim’s injuries.
+The force of a rear-end collision from a large truck often causes the accident victim’s body to move forward and backward abruptly, causing severe soft tissue injuries to their neck or back.
+Generally speaking, the more violent the rear-end collision, the more severe the accident victim’s injuries.

 In some rear-end truck crashes, the collision force is so great that it causes a part of the accident victim’s body to strike something in their vehicle, like the steering wheel, headrest, window, or door frame, causing a traumatic head injury such as a concussion or broken bone.